Zequez/logseq-vault/pages/Anger.md

 		- Level 2: Honestly expressing feelings and thoughts
 		- Level 3: Demythologizing ourselves.
 Who we are is not who we have been pretending to be.
 We admit we don't really know who we are.
 			- Admit all the things that in your false modesty pretending that you didn't care about (like you don't really want money!)
-			- If you don't truly embarrass yourself from all you have to say about about yourself then you don't truly know shit from -
+			- If you don't truly embarrass yourself from all you have to say about about yourself then you don't truly know shit from "shmola?" about transformation.
+-
 - ---
 -